Table of Contents

 Concurrent Powers

-• Shared by federal and state governments
+- Concurrent Powers are shared by the federal and state governments

 Example: Taxation and law enforcement.